 Buildings have an enormous impact on the environment.
-They occupy land; alter the ground, percolation of rainwater; interrupt wildlife patterns, and use multiple materials, labour, and fuel.
-They account for 48% of all energy expended, 76% of all electricity, almost 50% of all GHG emissions (Rocky Mountain Institute), consume the majority of the world’s natural resources and make up most of the waste in our landfills.
+They occupy large tracts of land—alter the ground, percolation of rainwater—interrupt wildlife patterns—and use multiple materials, labour, and fuel.
+They account for 48% of all energy expended, 76% of all electricity, almost 50% of all green house gas (GHG) emissions, consume the majority of the world’s natural resources, and make up most of the waste in our landfills.

-The adverse effects of greenhouse gas, global pollution, the destruction by buildings of micro ecosystems and the rapid depletion of non-renewable energy sources are well documented.
-Conventional oil production will peak in the next few years, with supplies running out a few decades later.
-In the meantime, gas and oil will continue to become more expensive and problematic with regard to increasing global C02 emissions.
+The adverse effects of GHG, the destruction by buildings of micro ecosystems, and the rapid depletion of non-renewable energy sources are well documented.
+Gas and oil will continue to become more expensive and problematic with regard to increasing global C02 emissions.
 That is why building energy-efficient, environmentally balanced communities powered by alternative sources of energy (sun, earth, wind, water) and using renewable materials especially carbon neutral wood construction makes sense.
-This is particularly important for northern communities where the costs of energy are higher and effects of global warming are more pronounced.
+This is particularly important for northern communities where the costs of energy are much higher and effects of global warming are more pronounced.

-Since our founding, Broadway Architects have worked closely with many communities to create designs and guidelines for environmentally responsive development - in seeking ECOlibrium.
-The Seabird Island Sustainable Community Demonstration Project, Manning Park Green Resort, NND new sustainable community (Government House) and the Takhini Hot Spring Eco Village Resort Master Concept Plan are all projects that illustrate our continued dedication to sustainable development.
-At Broadway Architects, we are committed to working with our clients to create "living, green architecture".
+Since our founding, Broadway Architects have worked closely with many communities, resorts and governments to create designs and guidelines for environmentally responsive development—in seeking "ECOlibrium".
+Yukon Hot Springs Resort (Takhini Hot Springs), Manning Park Resort, Government House, Dune’na Zra Sanch’i Ku Daycare, Health Social Healing Centre, Seabird Island Sustainable Community Housing, Cayoose Community Centre, and Raven's Nest Micro Unit Apartments are all projects that illustrate our continued dedication to sustainable development.
+At Broadway Architects, we are committed to working with our clients to create "living, restorative architecture".